 “You’re surrounded by academics and healthcare workers busy on phone calls or taking breaks from their shifts.
 I loved being around these healthcare professionals as it is very inspiring and motivating.
-Faculty staff are always willing to help and are very encouraging towards the students at Westmead.” - Skala Hamawandy, current Master of Nursing student
+Faculty staff are always willing to help and are very encouraging towards the students at Westmead.” - Skala Hamawandy, Master of Nursing graduate.

 See what's making headlines in medicine and health research.